 “The old days were fun, almost Mad Men style.
-But honestly, we didn’t spend our money very well – check that, we didn’t spend the clients’ money very well.
+But honestly, we didn’t spend our money very well – check that, we didn’t spend the client’s money very well.
 Nowadays, thanks to analytics and real-time data & feedback, we have a much better idea of what works, what doesn’t, and what to do more of.
-The competition is stronger, the landscape is constantly changing, and you really have to stay on your game and stay out ahead of the trends.
+The competition is stronger, the landscape is constantly changing, and you really have to stay on your game and stay out ahead of marketing trends.
 But it’s just as fun AND you get to see in real-time how you’re helping your clients succeed.
 Can’t beat that!”

 What's been your favourite travel destination thus far?

 Wow, so many choices (#blessed).
 Pretty much anywhere in Europe, E/SE Asia or Latin America I’m going to have a good time.
-Big chunk of the world, I know, right… way to answer the question Ari!
-London & Paris are kinda #1 and #1A in my book.
+Big chunk of the world, I know, right… way to answer the question, Ari!
+London & Paris are #1 and #1A in my book.
 But I like underrated destinations, too.
 Drop me at a crowded taco stand in Mexico City and I’ll be at my happiest.